Skip to Content

 • ¼ cup all-purpose flour

-• 2 lbs russet potatoes, peeled and 1-inch diced
+• 2 pounds russet potatoes, peeled and cut into 1-inch cubes

 • 1 cup heavy cream

-• ½ cup grated sharp white cheddar cheese
+• ½ cup grated sharp white cheddar cheese, plus more for serving

 Method

-2. In the same pan melt the butter in the reserved bacon drippings.
-Stir in leeks and garlic and cook until leeks are softened, about 4 minutes.
-Sprinkle flour over leek mixture and stir until incorporated, about 1 minute.
+2. Add the butter, leeks and garlic and cook, stirring occasionally until leeks are softened, about 5 minutes.
+Sprinkle the flour over the mixture and stir until incorporated, about 1 minute.

-3. Add in potatoes along with chicken stock, milk and heavy cream.
-Bring to a boil over high heat then reduce heat to a simmer.
-Cover and allow to cook for 10 minutes until potatoes are very soft.
+3. Add the potatoes, chicken stock, milk, and heavy cream.
+Bring to a boil over high heat, then reduce the heat to a simmer.
+Cover and cook until the potatoes are very soft, about 10 minutes.

-4. Add half of the soup to a blender and blend until smooth (alternatively use an immersion blender to blend half of the soup in the pot).
-Return soup to the pot along with bacon, salt, pepper and cheddar cheese.
-Stir until the cheese is melted.
+4. Transfer half the soup to a blender, let cool briefly, and blend until smooth.
+Return the blended soup to the pot.
+(Alternatively, use an immersion blender to blend the soup directly in the pot to desired consistency.)
+Stir in the bacon, salt, pepper, and cheese until melted.

 Nutrition Info